statamic/docs/content/collections/extending-docs/addons.md

 #### Web Routes

-Web routes have no prefix and no middleware attached.
-They will be added at the root level, as if you were adding them to a standard
-Laravel app's `routes/web.php` file, giving you complete control.
+Web routes have no prefix and no Statamic middleware attached.
+They will be added at the root level, as if you were adding them to a standard Laravel app's `routes/web.php` file, giving you complete control.
+However, as a Laravel route, they will have the `web` middleware attached.

 ### Writing Routes